Six Predictions for Higher Ed Marketing in 2026: What’s Next, and What We’re Doing About it

 We’re not forecasting from the sidelines.
 These shifts are already shaping how Ologie helps colleges and universities compete for relevance, not just reach.

-In 2026, we’ll continue to lead with strategy and research, grounding every media decision and creative concept in evidence, not assumption.
-Our teams will design systems like Integrated Audience Development that turn data into demand and redefine how institutions understand their prospects.
+In 2026, we’ll continue to lead with strategy and research, grounding every media decision and creative concept in evidence, not assumptions.
+Our teams will design systems like integrated audience development that translate data into demand and redefine how institutions understand their prospects.

-We’ll pair human-led concepting and creative with the smart use of tools for deployment and scale, ensuring that technology supports the message, rather than shaping it.
+We’ll pair human-led concepts and creative with the smart use of tools for deployment and scale, ensuring that technology supports the message, rather than shaping it.

-We’ll also evolve our media approach to be more agnostic and agile, limiting DSP minimums and choosing placements that prioritize performance, context, and credibility over convenience.
+We’ll also evolve our media approach to be more agnostic and agile, limiting media-buy minimums and choosing placements that prioritize performance, context, and credibility over convenience.

-Finally, we’ll help partners see beyond vanity metrics, using engagement surrogates, share of voice, and true audience retention to measure impact in a way that leadership values and audiences feel.
+Finally, we’ll help partners see beyond vanity metrics, using engagement surrogates, share of voice, and true audience retention to measure impact in ways that leaders value and audiences feel.

 Because what comes next in higher ed marketing isn’t a louder message.
 It’s a smarter, more human one.